ShiJing123/EmotionClassifier/readme.md

+This code was tested using keras, tensorflow, and CUDA.
+Graphic card used to train networks was NVidia Geforce GTX 1060 6gb.
 Running this project requires the IEMOCAP dataset.

 Use the data_sort.py script to sort and label the data from the IEMOCAP dataset.